lewenweijia/dot_files/README.md

-# My Miscellaneous configs
+# My Miscellaneous Configurations

 - My daily used configs in Fedora 27
-- Feel free to take any idea or copy from those config in this repo
+- Feel free to take any ideas or copy from those configs in this repo